mosscoder/drone-lsr/data/huggingface/README.md

 ## Dataset Description

 This dataset contains aerial orthomosaic tiles captured at three different times of day (10:00, 12:00, and 15:00).
-Each tile includes both the original RGB images and pre-computed DINOv3 embeddings extracted using `facebook/dinov3-vitl16-pretrain-sat493m`.
+Each tile includes the original RGB images, a co-registered canopy height model (CHM) raster, and pre-computed DINOv3 embeddings extracted using `facebook/dinov3-vitl16-pretrain-sat493m`.
 The dataset is designed for adapting vision encoders that can maintain consistent feature representations despite changes in illumination, with applications in remote sensing and environmental monitoring.

 ## Dataset Features